 Tips & Tricks

-Climate Control for Sewing Machines
+Climate Control while storing your Sewing Machine

 You may have not thought specifically of creating climate control sewing machine, but even in the house, there are things you can do to keep your piece of machinery in top working condition.